Fakta Ladh Mhana: Plot

-They threaten Kulkarni and take him to the police custody.
-But because of Madhusudhan Patil's power Kulkarni is saved and the five boys are arrested.
+They threaten Kulkarni and take him into police custody.
+But owing to Madhusudhan Patil's power, Kulkarni is saved, and the five boys are arrested.
 They are ordered by Bababhai to come back to Mumbai.
-While going they discover that Bhaskarrao had killed Panikum.
-Alex is very angry and they decide to stay back and avenge his death.
-They threaten Madhusudhan Patil, Bhaskarrao and Kulkarni that they will kill them in 12 days.
+While going to Mumbai, they discover that Bhaskarrao had killed Paanikam.
+Alex is very angry, and they decide to stay back and avenge his death.
+They threaten Madhusudhan Patil, Bhaskarrao and Kulkarni that they will kill them in 13 days.
 They hide at Madhusudhan Patil's farmhouse.
 They capture Kulkarni and get the evidence of Madhusudhan Patil's illegal work.
 They also kill Lokesh Dharne, a journalist who was responsible for the death of Milind Master.
 Madhusudhan Patil calls his goons to kill the five boys.
-One night Madhusudhan Patil realizes that the five boys are hiding in his farmhouse.
+One-night Madhusudhan Patil realizes that the five boys are hiding in his farmhouse.
 They fight with them there and in the fight Salim and Kanfatya die.
 Afterwards West Indies, Tukaram and Alex kill Bhaskarrao.
 Somehow Madhusudhan Patil manages to kill them with the help of Bababhai but as he cremates them, they come out of their pyres and attack Madhusudhan Patil and his men.
 In the end Madhusudhan Patil is burnt to death by the boys and Bababhai and they proudly walk away.